Himalayas logo

 How to answer

-• Use the STAR structure (Situation, Task, Action, Result) to keep your response clear.
+• Use the STAR (Situation, Task, Action, Result) structure to keep your answer clear and chronological.

-• Quantify the impact with metrics: time saved, cost reductions, error rate drop, employee satisfaction or SLA improvements.
+• Quantify the outcome with metrics (time saved, cost reduction, error rate drop, employee satisfaction) and call out compliance improvements.

 What not to say